Met Office issues snow warnings as cold snap set to sweep country

 “This brings with it snow even to low levels in the north and east through Monday and Tuesday, and in excess of 10cm could accumulate, most likely on high ground in the north, but also settling for a time at lower levels.

-"With freezing overnight temperatures and the risk of ice, there’s a risk of some travel disruption and wintry hazards are likely to persist through much of next week, even further south for a time, so keep an eye on the Met Office forecast for the latest information."
+“With freezing overnight temperatures and the risk of ice, there’s a risk of some travel disruption, and wintry hazards are likely to persist through much of next week, even further south for a time, so keep an eye on the Met Office forecast for the latest information.”

-The Met Office has also predicted a few fresh showers in parts of Scotland and eastern England over this weekend on Saturday and Sunday.
+The Met Office has also predicted a few fresh showers in parts of Scotland and eastern England over the current weekend.

-The UK Health Security Agency has issued Level 2 and Level 3 Cold Weather Alerts for the whole of England ahead of next week.
+The UK Health Security Agency has issued level 2 and level 3 cold weather alerts for the whole of England ahead of next week.

 It means the agency is encouraging people to stay warm and look out for those most at risk from the effects of the weather, such as people with medical conditions or over the age of 65.